protesilaos/iosevka-comfy/README.md

   noticeably wider.
 It also looks taller than `iosevka-comfy` even though both variants fit the same number of lines on a screen.

+* `iosevka-comfy-wide-fixed` same as `iosevka-comfy-wide` though it is strictly monospaced and does not support ligatures.

 ## Install on GNU/Linux

 Unless you have some exotic system, in which case you know what you are doing, you can install fonts for your local user by copying the `.ttf` files or their directories in `~/.local/share/fonts/`.
 For system-wide installation, place them in `/usr/share/fonts/`.

+Depending on your system, you may need to delete the `tff` or `ttf-unhinted` builds.
+Though this is not strictly necessary, as the system knows which one to pick.

 When in doubt, install locally.